 In 1997 Millennium Park was developed, sprucing up a spot in Grant Park that needed a little TLC.
 This 24.5 acre park is beautifully landscaped while being sprinkled with art sculptures that encourage the playful child in you.

 Probably the best known sculpture in Millennium Park is the Cloud Gate or better known as “the Bean”.
-Cloud Gate was Anish Kapoor’s first public outdoor work installed in the United States.
+Cloud Gate was Anish Kapoor’s first public outdoor work instalation in the United States.
 Cloud Gate looks like a drop of mercury that reflects back the sky, surrounding buildings and anyone standing near.
 It is almost impossible to get a photo of Cloud Gate without a random person standing in the photo.
 Like most popular attractions you will have better luck early in the morning before most of the tourists are out of bed.

 image credit: Wildcat Dunny